A hospital introduced a robot to help nurses. They didn’t expect it to be so popular

 “We’re helping them augment their staff,” says Thomaz, who formerly was a robotics professor at UT Austin and Georgia Tech, where she ran the Socially Intelligent Machines Lab.
 “It’s hard to argue that we’re taking anyone’s job.
 Everyone is trying to make the nurses they have go further.”

-Moxi is equipped with a robotic arm and a set of wheels on its base, and can be pre-programmed to run errands around the hospital.
+Moxi is equipped with a robotic arm and a set of wheels on its base, and can be preprogrammed to run errands around the hospital.
 It works like this: Moxi is hooked into the hospital’s electronic health record system.
 Nurses can set up rules and tasks so that the robot gets a command for an errand when certain things change in a patient’s record on Moxi’s floor.
 For instance, if a patient has been discharged and their room is marked clean in the health record, Moxi will get a command to take an admission bucket—a set of fresh supplies for a new patient—to the room so that it’s all ready to go for the next person.

 That means nurses don’t even have to remember certain tasks that used to be part of their daily job, which is a meaningful way to reduce their cognitive load.
 “They don’t have to think about telling the robot to do things,” says Chu, who has a PhD in robotics from Georgia Tech, where she worked in Thomaz’s lab.

 Thomaz points to one nurse in Dallas who told the team that she never saw Moxi put admission buckets in clean rooms, but that the buckets were just always where they were supposed to be.
-The nurse told the Diligent team that she just didn’t have to think about the task anymore—which mean that she could spend more time with patients.
+The nurse told the Diligent team that she just didn’t have to think about the task anymore—which means that she could spend more time with patients.
 Learning what kinds of tasks would reduce nurses’ cognitive load took a lot of time: Before the team even started to build Moxi, they shadowed nurses and physicians for 150 hours to understand what they would need.
 Then, once the robot was built, the team’s engineers accompanied the robot everywhere during further tests at the hospital.
 Finally, the team was able to fine-tune Moxi’s interactions with nurses during beta trials at several hospitals in Texas during late 2018 and early 2019.

-The pre-programmed nature of Moxi’s tasks doesn’t mean that the robot never interacts with people.
+The preprogrammed nature of Moxi’s tasks doesn’t mean that the robot never interacts with people.
 Thomaz and Chu’s specialization when they were robotics researchers was in human-robot social interaction, and the robot is carefully designed to be nonthreatening and transparent in its actions.
 Its humanoid head only moves in directions that humans’ heads do, and its head and eyes always point in the direction it’s moving, a cue so that the people around it know where the robot is headed.
 It has a torso, a thin stand, and larger base, so that it wouldn’t look like a big intimidating “trash can robot,” as Thomaz put it.

 “Our challenge was to find a balance between an arm that was functional enough to pick up enough things to be useful in the hospital but have a small enough form factor so [the robot is] not too bulky and scary,” she says.